Nexfinity/CakeyBot-Wiki/en/feature/achievements.md

 ## Ignored Channels
 You can select specific channels to be excluded from counting towards achievement progress.
 For example, if you exclude a channel from message-count tracking, messages sent in that channel won't count towards a "Send X messages" achievement.

+## Ignored Roles
+Members holding any of the selected roles don't accumulate achievement progress at all.
+Useful for excluding bots, muted members or staff accounts from progression achievements.

+## Unlock Messages
+By default every unlock announcement uses the server wide achievement message.
+An individual achievement can override that with a message of its own, which is used only when that achievement unlocks.

 # Types of Achievements
 ## Progression-Based Achievements